YU000jp/logseq-plugin-panel-coloring/README.md

 ### Tag coloring

-> possible to set up to 12 tags.
+- possible to set up to 12 tags
-> Set the background color and options in #tag words on settings.
+- Set the background color and options in #tag words on settings.
+> Words matching the parent page of namespaces can cause duplication, just like with tags.

 ### Admonition panel by tag